Pre-Theater Dining Done Right

 Looking for a drink and a bite before or after seeing sister princesses Elsa and Anna belt out the hits in Frozen?
 Our advice: “Let it go” and head to Center Bar, where you can order the Ossetra caviar and blinis, a regal bite that would make those princesses proud.
 And if you want to warm up after watching a cool Frozen show, try one of Center Bar’s new summer cocktails, like the Hot House #4, a blend of rum, cucumber, and falernum, a tropical-flavored liqueur.

-Beautiful: The Carole King Musical is a show about a singer-songwriter who is famed for her endless dedication to her craft.
-Another artist who is famed for his dedication to his craft is the legendary Japanese chef, Masayoshi Takayama.
-A dinner at Masa, the only three-Michelin-starred sushi restaurant in the country, is a full-evening affair, but at the more casual Bar Masa, you can sample Chef Masa’s creations before making it to Broadway in time.
+The musical Aladdin tells the story of a young hero, a beautiful princess, and a magical genie who can make anything happen.
+You could call the legendary Japanese chef, Masayoshi Takayama, a genie of sorts as he can make magic happen in his dining rooms.
+A dinner at Masa, the only three-Michelin-starred sushi restaurant in the country, is a full-evening affair, and at the more casual Bar Masa, you can sample Chef Masa’s creations before making it to Broadway in time.

 Wicked and Ascent Lounge New York

 Using dramatic special effects, the musical Wicked casts a spell at every performance.
 Ascent Lounge New York casts a spell, too, with dramatic cocktails like the Librado Luxe.
-Designed with infused smoked mesquite wood, DeLeon Tequila, and fresh avocado purée, the bright green drink is served with a smoking garnish.
+Designed with infused red bell pepper, Maestro Dobel Humito, and fresh avocado purée, the bright green drink is served with a smoking garnish.
 It’s a bewitching concoction that would make the Wicked Witch of the West proud.